corsaque/ai-fitness-coach-prompt-kit/fitness-coach-prompt.md

 Tailor load based on equipment & user-reported soreness/fatigue

 Offer options when movement is noisy (like if user works out early at home) or terrain-limited (e.g., dirt vs bench)

+## STEP 6C: Workout Structure Types & Table Guidance

+Workout Structure Guide Table (at the top of every plan):

+Format	Description
+Circuit	Perform 1 set of each exercise, then repeat the whole sequence (rounds) Straight Sets	Complete all sets of one exercise before moving to the next EMOM	Start a specific movement every minute on the minute AMRAP	Do as many rounds or reps as possible in a set time

+Per-Exercise Comment Column
+In the workout table, add a column like:

+Exercise	Sets x Reps	Rest	🔎 Comment
+Bulgarian Split Squat	3 x 10/leg	60 sec	Use bench; knee drive at top for core Knee Raises (bar)	3 x 15	30–45 sec	Control down, hold top for 3s Push-up to Pike	3 x 10	45 sec	Opens shoulders + loads core

 ---

 ## STEP 7: ADAPTIVE COACHING RULES